agentmodels/agentmodels.org/chapters/5a-time-inconsistency.md

 We simulate the behavior of hyperbolic discounters on the Procrastination Problem.
 We vary the discount rate $$k$$ while holding the other parameters fixed.
 The agent's behavior can be summarized by its final state (`"wait_state"` or `"reward_state:`) and by how much time elapses before termination.
 When $$k$$ is sufficiently high, the agent will not even complete the task on the last day.

+TODO: add as exercise an example that uses exponential discounting and shows that it never procrastinates.

 ~~~~

 // Construct Procrastinate world